-Our conferences are a great opportunity for you to hear from a range of fascinating speakers, who are experts in their field, and network with like-minded people interested in applying the human givens approach and the insights it brings to make the world a better place for us all.
+They are great fun and provide a great opportunity for you to hear from a range of fascinating speakers, who are experts in their field, and network with like-minded people interested in applying the human givens approach and the insights it brings to make the world a better place for all.

 To read about our last conference, click here

 Sian Withers shows how she makes very good use of the human givens approach thousands of feet up in the air.

 A set of stand-alone articles on Stress, Anxiety, Phobias, Panic attacks, PTSD, Depression, Addiciton, Anger and OCD that human givens practitioners can use to promote both the approach and their own practice.

 The governing organisations of the world seem all at sea.
 They are missing an essential element: that of the psychology of human nature, which is programmed into us from our genes (the human 'givens').

 Joe Griffin goes back to basics to arrive at some powerful new insights into the givens of human nature.

 Joe Griffin and Ivan Tyrrell explain how and why a human givens approach can help therapists shift depression in just a few sessions — or less.